is now available! Read about the new features and fixes from September.

 Quick Open command list

-Typing commands such as edt and term followed by a space will bring up dropdown lists.
+Typing commands such as edt or term followed by a space brings up a dropdown list.

 term command in Quick Open